clnsmth/geoenv/README.md

 Finding datasets based on their environmental context is a challenge in data synthesis.
 The process often relies on vague or inconsistent metadata.
 This variability presents a barrier to reliable, large-scale analysis due to time lost in data discovery and incomplete search results.

-`geoenv` addresses this by using a dataset's originating location as a consistent and objective starting point.
-It programmatically maps the geometry of this location to standardized environmental terms, providing a scalable and repeatable method for generating interoperable metadata.
-This approach enriches datasets with uniform, semantic metadata, making them easier to discover, query, and integrate at scale.
+`geoenv` helps address this challenge by using a dataset’s originating location as a consistent and objective starting point.
+It can programmatically map the geometry of this location to standardized environmental terms, providing a scalable and repeatable method for generating interoperable metadata.
+This approach aims to enrich datasets with uniform, semantic metadata, making them potentially easier to discover, query, and integrate at scale.

 ## Key Features